MPCS-51042/final-project-SKGrogg/README.md

 # GETTING STARTED

-Ensure that you download the entirety of thee "Final Project", which contains files app_main.py, classes.py, Pipfile, Pipfile.lock, and a subfolder called Templates.
+Ensure that you download the entirety of the "Final Project" folder from Github, which contains files app_main.py, classes.py, Pipfile, Pipfile.lock, a "README final.txt" (which is a copy of this information), and a subfolder called Templates.
 All of those files are needed for this app to run, so be sure they are all there.

 This app is reliant on a the Pipenv virtual environment tool.
 Please be sure you have it installed on your